mailchimp/content-style-guide/03-writing-about-people.html.md

 layout: article
 ---

 We write the same way we build apps: with a person-first perspective.
 Whether you’re writing for an internal or external audience, it's important to write for and about other people in a way that’s compassionate, inclusive, and respectful.
 Being aware of the impact of your language will help make MailChimp a better place to work and a better steward of our values in the world.
-In this section we'll lay out some guidelines for writing about people with compassions, plus some resources for further learning.
+In this section we'll lay out some guidelines for writing about people with compassion, and share some resources for further learning.

 ## Guidelines

 ### Age

 Don’t reference a person’s age unless it’s relevant to what you’re writing.
-If it’s pertinent, include the person’s specific age, offset by commas (“The CEO, 16, just got her driver’s license”).
+If it *is* pertinent, include the person’s specific age, offset by commas.

+- The CEO, 16, just got her driver’s license.

 Don’t refer to people using age-related descriptors like “young,” “old,” or “elderly.”

 ### Disability

 Don’t refer to a person’s disability unless it’s relevant to what you’re writing.
-If you need to mention it, use language that emphasizes the person first—”she has a disability” rather than “she is disabled.”
+If you need to mention it, use language that emphasizes the person first: ”she has a disability” rather than “she is disabled.”

-When writing about a person with disabilities, don’t use the words “suffer,” “victim,” or “handicapped.” (“Handicapped parking” is OK.)
+When writing about a person with disabilities, don’t use the words “suffer,” “victim,” or “handicapped.”
+“Handicapped parking” is OK.

 Don’t use the word “lame” in any context.

 ### Gender and sexuality